A Recap of Chris Brown's Rollercoaster Legal History

 In reference to Brown's aggressive behavior, legal documents obtained by E!
 News state the famous singer is believed to be suffering from bipolar disorder and post-traumatic stress disorder.

-Chris was released from a Los Angeles County jail in June 2014 after being in custody since mid-March for violating his probation stemming from his 2009 assault on Rihanna.
+Brown was arrested and jailed for allegedly violating his probation stemming from his 2009 assault conviction.

 Article continues below